-Applicants for a thesis option should identify their area of focus by the end of their second semester, and should select seminar courses and electives in their third semester so that they are completing a robust literature review prior to the thesis semester.
-Once granted permission to do a thesis in lieu of a practicum the student would:
+Applicants for a thesis option should identify their area of focus by the end of their second semester and should select seminar courses and electives in their third semester so that they are completing a robust literature review prior to the thesis semester.
+Once granted permission to do a thesis in lieu of a practicum, the student will:

-- Formally ask two professors to serve as his/her thesis advisors (the student should have preliminary conversations with faculty members to gauge their interest).
+- Formally ask two professors to serve as their thesis advisors (the student should have preliminary conversations with faculty members to gauge their interest).

 - Present the thesis (both a thesis defense and capstone to broader CJP and EMU community).

 - Submit thesis to be bound and placed in the EMU library collection.